-52.203-13 Contractor Code of Business Ethics and Conduct (OCT 2015).
-This clause applies only if this contract is in excess of \$5,500,000 and has a period of performance of more than 120 days.
+52.203-13 Contractor Code of Business Ethics and Conduct (JUN 2020).
+This clause applies if this contract exceeds the threshold specified in FAR 3.1004 (a) on the date of subcontract award and has a performance period of more than 120 days.

-52.203-15 Whistleblower Protection Under the American Recovery and Reinvestment Act of 2009 (JUN 2010).
+52.203-15 Whistleblower Protections Under the American Recovery and Reinvestment Act of 2009 (JUN 2010).
 This clause applies if this contract is funded in whole or in part with Recovery Act funds.